m12t/python-notes/README.md

+## About
-## I created this directory and these notes for my own use, but decided to make it public in case someone else finds it helpful :)
+I created these notes for my own use but decided to make them public just in case they can help someone else :)